The Astronomical Society of Western Australia (Inc.)

 ASWA holds Viewing Nights for the public at various venues around the metropolitan area, and at schools, clubs, scouts/guides, etc for evenings learning about the night sky and viewing through telescopes.
 Presentations and talks are also available.

-Held on the second Monday of each month at South Perth Bridge Club, these are ASWA’s major indoor activity and typically features a talk or some other presentation (usually by a guest speaker) on an astronomical subject, hints and tips by members, Society reports and general socializing.
+Held on the second Monday of each month at the Como Bowling and Recreation Club, South Perth, these are ASWA’s major indoor activity and typically features a talk or some other presentation (usually by a guest speaker) on an astronomical subject, hints and tips by members, Society reports and general socialising.

 ASWA maintains a variety of astronomical equipment (including 4-inch, 8-inch, 10-inch, 16-inch, and 17.5-inch telescopes), and makes some of these items available for loan.
 Members must have been with the Society for at least six months in order to take advantage of the loan programme (twelve months for the more complicated instruments).
 Email our Instrument Curator for details.